-In Albania, project finance activity has seen continuous development in terms of the amount invested and in the variety of sectors covered in the financing process.
-Key sectors in which project finance support has been applied are:
+In Albania, project finance activity has seen continuous developments in terms of the amount invested and the variety of sectors covered in the financing process.
+Key sectors on which project finance support has been applied include:

-- a.
-Government institution projects.

-- b.
-Financial institutions.

-- c.
-Energy sector, mining, oil & gas.

-- d.
-Infrastructure.

-- e.
-Corporate, small-medium production enterprises.

-- f.
-Natural resources.

-- g.
-Commercial construction (i.e. infrastructure construction).

-- h.
-Residential construction (real estate).

-- i.
-Sectors which have comparative advantages such as light manufacturing, fishing and tourism.
+- Government institution projects. - b.
+Financial institutions. - c.
+The energy, mining and oil & gas sectors. - d.
+Infrastructure. - e.
+Corporate, small-medium production enterprises. - f.
+Natural resources. - g.
+Commercial construction (i.e. infrastructure). - h.
+Residential construction (i.e. real estate). - Sectors which have comparative advantages such as light manufacturing, fishing and tourism.

-The EBRD is one of the largest investors in the private sector in Albania.
+The European Bank for Reconstruction and Development (EBRD) is one of the largest investors in the private sector in Albania.
 Its main areas of focus are supporting the financial sector and small-medium production enterprises, improving infrastructure, and developing natural resources.
 The Bank is also engaged in policy dialogue with the Albanian government, with the potential to invest in key public sector projects, along with the implementation of numerous donor-funded projects in the country.

-The Bank signed a total of 12 projects in Albania in 2012, totalling $\in 69$ million, 70 per cent of which were in the private sector.
+The Bank signed a total of 12 projects in Albania in 2012, totalling 669 million, 70% of which were in the private sector.